List of Teenage Mutant Ninja Turtles characters: April O'Neil

 April O'Neil is a confident, courageous, benevolent, intelligent, and outgoing human companion of the Ninja Turtles.
 She met the Turtles when they saved her from a squadron of MOUSERS chasing her down the sewers.
 She embarked on many of the Turtles' adventures and aids them by doing the work in public while the Turtles cannot.

 Casey Jones

 Casey Jones is a hockey-masked vigilante, armed with an assortment of sporting goods that he carries in a golf bag.
-He is a close ally of the Ninja Turtles, who he met after having a fight with Raphael.
+He is a close ally of the Ninja Turtles, whom he met after having a martial-arts skirmish with the temperish Raphael regarding Casey's own inflamed behavior when battling the bad guys.

 Recurring characters

 Hamato Yoshi

 Hamato Yoshi is a ninjutsu master whose history is always intertwined with Splinter's.
 In most versions, Splinter is either his pet rat or a mutated form of Yoshi himself.